DenysFlnk/talk-to-your-document-agent/README.md

 **talk-to-your-document-agent**

-This is AI assistant which analize documents.
+An AI assistant for analyzing and querying documents.
+Self-hosted, privacy-conscious, and designed for seamless interaction with your documents in Ukrainian.
 The core features include:

-- Full Ukrainian language support with self-hosted LLM
+- Full Ukrainian language support with a self-hosted large language model (LLM)
 - Supported document formats: docx, xlsx
-- Performs summarization, search, statistics calculation based on provided documents and user request
+- Core capabilities: summarization, targeted search, and statistics extraction based on provided documents and user prompts
 - UI with reports and chat
+- Local-first, privacy-preserving workflow: no cloud dependency unless you opt in

 ---